 Separate Battery and Charger

-This drill is very expensive as a bare tool, let alone when you factor in the cost of the battery and charger.
+This product is expensive for a cordless hammer drill, especially when you factor in the additional cost of the battery and charger.

 Product Specs